Appeals court dismisses Dem effort to force ex-White House counsel Don McGahn to testify

 He was impeached in the House and acquitted earlier this month in the Senate.
 The House said it still wants to question McGahn about potential obstruction on Trump's part during the investigation into Russian meddling in the 2016 presidential election.

-In Mueller's report, McGahn's name appears more than 150 times in reference to Trump's alleged attempts to hinder the investigation.
+In Mueller's report, McGahn's name appears more than 150 times in reference to Trump's alleged attempts to hinder the investigation, Politico reported.

 In the court's lone dissenting vote, Judge Judith Rogers said the court's refusal to enforce the subpoena stripped the House of impeachment powers since the request for his testimony came during the impeachment inquiry, the politics website reported.